There are hundreds of thousands of spiritual blogs online.

 - Nadine’s Yoga: Nadine likes to set all manner of yoga challenge and her blog is a guide to meeting Buddhist and yoga challenge in your life.
 There are also great articles on meditation.

 - Yoga Gypsy: This is one of the most interesting yoga blogs I have come across and is very informtative.
 There are tons of tips on various Yoga moves and all is written and edited excellently.
+One of the best spiritual blogs.

 - Spoiled Yogi: Spoiled Yogi is a new mother who describes herself as being a spoiled brat.
 The best part of her blog is her interviews, which are very informative and give a good sense of the yoga community